 Observers’ response in the psychophysics task and their thresholds are provided as supplementary information (SI).
 The SI also provides the MATLAB scripts to generate Figures 2, 4, 5 and 6 and the scripts to get thresholds of the LINRF model.
 The retinal images are provided as .mat files in a zip folder.
 The SI is available at: https://github.com/vijaysoophie/EquivalentNoisePaper

+FIGURE LEGENDS

 Figure 1: Psychophysical task. (a) On every trial of the experiment, human observers viewed two images in sequence, a standard image and a comparison image and indicated the one in which the spherical target object in the center of the image was lighter.
 Example standard and comparison images are shown.
 The images were computer graphics simulations.
 The simulated reflectance functions of the target were spectrally flat, and the spheres appeared gray.
 The overall reflectance of the target was held fixed in the standard images and differed between standard and comparison.
 Performance (proportion correct) was measured as a function of this difference to determine discrimination threshold.
 The reflectance functions of objects in the background could be held fixed or vary between standard and comparison on each trial (as illustrated here).
 The order of presentation of the standard and comparison images was randomized from trial to trial.
 Discrimination thresholds were measured as function of the amount of variation in background object reflectance.